In digital marketing, some things change fast. That's doubly true during a global pandemic.

 While this may sound like a sci-fi fad, chatbots look to become a fixture in businesses in the near future.

-Chatbots can respond to customers 24/7 real time, on their schedule.
-Responding to customers within an hour, or even within a few minutes can be the difference between gaining or losing a high-quality lead, since 78% of customers buy from the first vendor who replies.
+Chatbots can respond to customers 24/7 in real-time, on their schedule.
+Responding to customers within an hour, or even within a few minutes can be the difference between gaining or losing a high-quality lead since 78% of customers buy from the first vendor who replies.

 And, as HubSpot pointed out, lead value degrades over time as potential customers go to businesses that engage with them faster.
 While a chatbot can’t completely replace human interaction, it can get the ball rolling until a living person can make contact with the customer.

 Plus, potential customers are sometimes more willing to give a chatbot information than submit a form.